maluoi/openxr-explorer/README.md

 OpenXR Explorer is a handy debug tool for OpenXR developers.
 It allows for easy switching between OpenXR runtimes, shows lists of the runtime's supported extensions, and allows for inspection of common properties and enumerations, with direct links to relevant parts of the OpenXR specification!

 ## Download
-Get the latest pre-compiled binaries over in [the releases tab](https://github.com/maluoi/openxr-explorer/releases)!
+Get the latest pre-compiled Windows and Linux binaries over in [the releases tab](https://github.com/maluoi/openxr-explorer/releases)!

 ## Features
 ### Runtime Switching